 Set out below are examples of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Powys

 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 Please confirm the Lease plans are architect prepared.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.

-I have been on the look out for a leasehold apartment up to £245,000 and identified one near me in Powys I like with a park and station nearby, the downside is that it's only got 49 remaining years left on the lease.
-There is not much else in Powys in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?
+I have been on the look out for a ground for flat up to £305k and found one round the corner in Powys I like with open areas and transport links in the vicinity, the downside is that it only has 49 remaining years left on the lease.
+I can't really find anything else in Powys for this price, so just wondered if I would be making a mistake buying a lease with such few years left?

-If you need a home loan the remaining unexpired lease term will be an issue.
-Reduce the price by the amount the lease extension will cost if it has not already been discounted.
-If the existing owner has owned the property for a minimum of 2 years you can ask them to start the process of the extension and then assign it to you.
-You can add 90 years to the existing lease term with a zero ground rent applied.
+Should you require a home loan the remaining unexpired lease term will likely be a potential deal breaker.
+Reduce the price by the expected lease extension will cost if not already taken into account.
+If the current owner has owned the premises for a minimum of twenty four months you may request that they start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the existing lease with a zero ground rent applied.
 You should speak to your conveyancing solicitor about this matter.